anquanscan/sec-tools/README.md

 [CVE-2019-8561](https://github.com/0xmachos/CVE-2019-8561): Proof of concept exploit for CVE-2019-8561 discovered by @jbradley89
 [iSOC](https://github.com/alexfrancow/iSOC): :bar_chart: Deploy an "illegal" SOC to manage vulnerabilities on your city servers in minutes.
 [python_hacking_tools](https://github.com/steamedeo/python_hacking_tools): A set of hacking tools written in Python
 [HackingVigenereCipher](https://github.com/siggb/HackingVigenereCipher): Hacking using Markov chains and Python
+[UAC-Bypass](https://github.com/exploitblizzard/UAC-Bypass): Bypassing windows uac, however its an old approach/method but its still unpatched ¯\_(ツ)_/¯